cdaein/ssam/docs/modes.md

 };
 ```

-The `context` is `CanvasRenderingContext2D` object from the vanilla Canvas API, and you can call many drawing methods on it.
+The `context` is a `CanvasRenderingContext2D` object from the vanilla Canvas API, and you can call many methods on it.
+See the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) for more info.

 In TypeScript,